LucasDelfino92/morrowindsharp/mw++.md

 ### Install order and load order

-The installation order dictates the priority a given mod's assets have over the mods installed before it.
+The installation order dictates the priority a given mod's assets have over the mods' plugins installed before them.
 Respect this order to ensure assets are overwritten as intended.

 - DLC: Tribunal
 - DLC: Bloodmoon